We are here for you

 Over the last 17 years, Dana Tours has operated with a core value of reliable service in responsible travel and tourism.
 This enduring value guides us as we face the difficult challenge of responding to the coronavirus (COVID-19), which the World Health Organization has declared a global pandemic.

-While there are still no confirmed cases in Mozambique, we want you to know that the safety and wellbeing of our travellers, team members and trade partners is our top priority.
+We want you to know that the safety and wellbeing of our travellers, team members and trade partners is our top priority.

 Director of Dana Tours

 Please see below our cancellation policies, guidelines, Mozambique travel updates and other information you may need.
 We will continue to update this page.

 Mozambique travel update as of 21 October 2020

 Airlink will augment its South Africa – Mozambique network with scheduled services from Jo’burg to Pemba, Vilanculos and Beira starting from October 28.
 See the news here.

 Travellers visiting Mozambique must complete the Traveller Health Questionnaire prior to arrival.
 Click here to download and complete the form.

 Covid-19: President declares state of calamity in Mozambique for an indefinite period of time

 On the 5th of September, President Filipe Nyusi declared a state of national public calamity to last for an indefinite period of time, maintaining, in general, restrictions, but defining the phased resumption of economic activities in the country.
 See the news here.